Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: cosmological model

 where \( \alpha \neq 0\), \( n \neq 0 \) and \( \Lambda \) are arbitrary constants.
 At present, one can express the Friedmann Eq.~\eqref{firstfriedmann} as,

 where \( H_0 \) and \( \Omega_{m0} \) respectively represent the Hubble parameter and matter density parameter at present time.
-From Eq.~\eqref{alphapresenttime}, it can be inferred that the model parameter \( \alpha \) depends on other parameters such as \( H_0 \), \( \Omega_{m0} \), \( n \) and \( \Lambda \).
-Therefore, we will constrain these parameters using the cosmological data sets.
+From Eq.~\eqref{alphapresenttime}, it can be inferred that the model parameter \( \alpha \) depends on other parameters such as \{\( H_0 \), \( \Omega_{m0} \), \( n \) and \( \Lambda \)\}.
 By defining the dimensionless Hubble parameter \( E(z)= \frac{H(z)}{H_0} \), the Friedmann Eq.~\eqref{firstfriedmann} for this model can be reformulated as